Will I have to select one department to work in over the summer?

 - We make certain that the type of work given to our summer associates is real work, and similar to what they would be asked to do as junior associates.

-- We offer our summer associates the opportunity to participate in many of the more interactive areas of the practice of law, such as trials, hearings and negotiation sessions.
+- We offer our summer associates the opportunity to participate in many of the more interactive areas of the practice of law, such as trials, hearings, depositions and negotiation sessions.

-- Our summer associates participate in our intensive Mock LBO and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.
+- Our summer associates participate in our intensive M&A and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.

 - We carefully oversee the work of each summer associate and follow each summer associate’s progress through the course of the summer.